Shi Letian

-Shi Letian (史乐天; born 12 January 2003) is a Chinese footballer who plays as a forward for Hainan Star.
+Shi Letian (史乐天; born 12 January 2003) is a Chinese footballer who plays as a forward for China League Two club Xiamen Feilu.

 Club career

 Born in Changji, Xinjiang, Shi started playing football at school, before his parents sent him to Shandong for football training.
 He played for Shandong Luneng between the ages of 7 and 15, before moving to Spain in 2018 to study at the Marcet Football University's program in Catalonia.

 While in Spain, he joined youth academy Neurofutbol, where he scored 20 goals in 24 games at under-16 level.
 He was promoted to the under-19 team, before a move to professional side Langreo in August 2021.
 Initially assigned to the under-19 squad, where he made his debut in September 2021, he went on to represent the club's 'B' team in the Tercera División RFEF.

 In 2022, he returned to China, signing for Chinese Champions League side Jingchuan Wenhui.
 He played in Jiangchuan Wenhui's shock penalty shoot-out win over Chinese Super League side Beijing Gouan on 17 November 2022.